 Check the Legislation in Your New Town

 Some towns have stringent restrictions about the kinds of breeds they’ll let in.
-If your city-to-be is one such place, you need to know well ahead of time, so check the list here.
+If your city-to-be is one such place, you need to know well ahead of time.
 If you’re moving somewhere for a job, it could be you need to look for a rental in a suburb to accommodate your dog’s breed.

 Get Your Storage Unit Early